Unlocking Success: NMIMS Management Aptitude Test

-NMIMS Management Aptitude Test( NMAT ) ,conducted by Narsee Monjee Institute of Management Studies (NMIMS), is the official entrance exam for admission into MBA courses at Mumbai campus and PGDM courses at Hyderabad and Bengaluru campuses.
+NMIMS Management Aptitude Test( NMAT ), conducted by Narsee Monjee Institute of Management Studies (NMIMS), is the official entrance exam for admission into MBA courses at the Mumbai campus and PGDM courses at the Hyderabad and Bengaluru campuses.

-Candidates who have completed a full time Bachelor’s degree in any discipline from a UGC recognized university with minimum 50% marks aggregate in the first attempt can apply.
+Candidates who have completed a full-time Bachelor’s degree in any discipline from a UGC-recognized university with a minimum 50% marks aggregate in the first attempt can apply.

-Candidates who have graduated by doing a part-time course or through distance learning, correspondence courses, externally, open school are not eligible to apply.
+Candidates who have graduated by doing a part-time course or through distance learning, correspondence courses, or external, or open school are not eligible to apply.

-For all the full time programs, candidates with two and more years of post-qualification, work experience will be preferred.
+For all the full-time programs, candidates with two or more years of post-qualification, work experience will be preferred.